grounded guidance

 A tender heart gardener who supports soul rooting in the rich soil of each person’s intrinsic wisdom, I feel deeply and unapologetically and invite others to feel their way home to their true nature through embodied connection with self, community, and mother earth.
-I am inspired by the realms beyond name and form as well as the Ponderosas, deer, birds, and mice with whom I live.
+I have spent decades remembering how to interpret the wisdom of feeling and am honored to guide others in doing the same.

 I hold a Masters in Social Work degree from Columbia University and an Advanced Ecotherapy Certificate from Pacifica Graduate Institute.
 I am also a Yoga Nidra teacher, chef, and former educator.
 Regardless of what hat I’m wearing, my roots are planted in the world of spiritual ecology, having completed several courses through Emergence Magazine.